magicmarc/marks-reverie/src/content/posts/ACT_V_The_Coastal_Paradise.md

 *(But then another memory hits: Amber’s voice, scolding him even as she covers him with a blanket after training too hard.
 Will’s smirk on the tennis court—“rematch next week, don’t you dare flake.”
 Mark’s awkward grin as he fixes Wai’s tangled shoelaces with neat precision, muttering but never truly angry.
 The warmth of being needed, of belonging, even in chaos.)*

 **WAI** *(voice breaking)*:
 No, this isn’t it.
-It feels like a bubble… vast enough to hold oceans, stars, maybe the whole universe.
+This bubble… vast enough to hold oceans, stars, maybe the whole universe.
 And part of me—God, part of me—wants to stay, to float here where nothing hurts.

 *(He presses a hand to his chest, breath ragged.)*